Student Health Policies

 - As authorized or required by law (i.e., when we are presented with a valid court order requiring us to release records);

-- As necessary to protect you or others from a serious threat to health and safety;
+- As necessary to protect you or others from a serious threat to health and safety, or to protect property from a serious threat of damage;

-- As necessary to notify parents and deans when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others.
+- As necessary to notify parents and/or deans when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others.

 In addition, Parton medical, sports medicine, and counseling staff confer with one another as needed to provide integrated care for you.
 Parton also works with Porter Hospital and the Counseling Service of Addison County (CSAC) to ensure a full range of medical and mental health options for students; when students receive treatment at multiple offices, we exchange only such information as is needed to maintain continuity of care.
 Students may make requests to Parton, Porter or CSAC to revoke or restrict authorization to share such information.